IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

 pli_compileErrorPrefixParms | IDz user build parameters.
 Appended to base parameters if has value. | true pli_linkEditParms | Default link edit parameters. | true pli_linkEdit | Flag indicating to execute the link edit step to produce a load module for the source file.
-If false then a object deck will be created instead for later linking. | true plil_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true
+If false then a object deck will be created instead for later linking. | true pli_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true pli_compileSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during compile step | true pli_linkEditSyslibConcatenation |  A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true